Ginxss/tfds/README.md

 ## Search Tree
 An ordered map (iterative AVL Tree).

 The entries are sorted by the key.
 If only sorting by value is needed, the values should just have themselves as keys.
+If duplicate keys are expected, the use of [ Multi Search Tree](#multi-search-tree) is recommended.

+The keys for the search tree have to be comparable with `operator<` and `operator>`.

 Can also be used as a Priority Queue, although the use of the wrapper [Priority Queue](#priority-queue) is recommended for that, because of its simpler interface.